ChuChu Rocket!: Ports

 A port of ChuChu Rocket! was released as a launch game for the Game Boy Advance in Japan on March 21, 2001.
 The release garnered interest as the first game Sega published for a Nintendo system.
 This version retains all the gameplay modes of the Dreamcast version except online play.
 Players can use Game Link Cables to connect up to four systems together to play using only one cartridge.
 Sonic Team also selected 2,500 of the 17,000 custom puzzles uploaded to the Dreamcast servers to include in the game.
 The polygonal graphics from the Dreamcast version are replaced with animated sprites.
 Players can also edit their own character sprites.
 This version of ChuChu Rocket! was re-released on the Wii U in Japan on October 21, 2015.
+ChuChu Rocket! was also included as part of a 2-in-1 Sonic Advance cartridge for the Game Boy Advance released on 11 November 2005.

 Sega released iOS and Android ports of ChuChu Rocket! in 2010 and 2011.
 The iOS version featured local multiplayer over Wi-Fi.
 Both were removed from purchase in 2015.